 You can also freeze the baked cheesecake without the caramel topping.
 I always thought frozen cheesecakes just tasted better; they seemed to have a better texture once defrosted.
 So yup, go ahead and freeze this and top it before you serve it.

 Melt 3 Tbsp of cocoa butter.
 Stir in powdered heavy cream and powdered erythritol until well blended.
 Use immediately to drizzle over caramel topping.
 Please see the full blog post about making sugar-free caramel from scratch, it has all kinds of tips and tricks to help make your caramel perfect.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+Nutritional information for the recipe is provided as a courtesy and is approximate only.
+We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
+Erythritol carbs (and sugar alcohols) are not included in carb counts as it has been shown not to impact blood sugar.
+Net carbs are the total carbs minus fibre.

 White Chocolate Swirl (Optional)